 I would like to stay away from calibers like the 270, 280 and the 30-06, they have too much recoil.
 On the flip side the coin, I don’t care for shooting deer with the 6mm or 243 either.
 The smallest diameter caliber I would go with would maybe the 257 Roberts.

-Remington model 7 in 308 Winchester – bolt action accuracy with the effective stopping power of the 308.
+Bolt action accuracy with the effective stopping power of the 308.
 I first saw the Remington model 7 last hunting season, my nephew used his model 7 to take a couple of East Texas whitetail deer.
-That 308 and Remington 150 grain Core-Lokt was very effective, to say the least.